-The JSON editor and JSON5 editor in XMLSpy allows you to view and edit JSON files using the same intuitive Text and Grid Views available for XML editing, with useful editing guides and entry helpers.
+The JSON editor and JSON5 editor in XMLSpy allows you to view and edit JSON files using the same intuitive text code editor and grid / tree view that are available for XML editing, with useful editing guides and entry helpers.
 XMLSpy also makes it easy to convert XML to JSON or convert JSON to XML.
-Unlike any other XML editor, XMLSpy supports both JSON and XML, giving you an easy way to work with JSON in the same environment where you're developing XML, AJAX, and Web services applications, giving you the best of both worlds.
+Unlike any other XML editor, XMLSpy supports both JSON and XML, offering you an easy way to work with JSON in the same environment where you're developing XML, AJAX, and Web services applications, giving you the best of both worlds.

 XMLSpy also includes an easy to use, graphical JSON Schema editor for developing, validating, and generating JSON Schemas.
 To get started on JSON or JSON5 development, you can generate a sample JSON instance from any JSON Schema.

-Syntax checking and JSON Schema-based validation in the JSON editor allows you to develop valid JSON instances easily.
-Any errors are listed in the multi-tabbed Messages window, which also includes a hyperlink to the instance of the error in your document and the related schema.
+Syntax checking and JSON Schema-based validation in the JSON editor guide you in making valid JSON edits.
+Any errors are listed in the multi-tabbed Messages window, which also includes a hyperlink to the error in your document and the related schema.

 Grid View / Tree View provides a graphical representation that shows the structure / outline of a JSON document through a set of nested containers, which can be easily expanded and collapsed to get a clear picture of the JSON document's tree-like structure.

 It's easy to manipulate your JSON document while analyzing its structure in a graphical manner, using advanced drag-and-drop, intelligent XML editing functions.
 You can switch between text view and tree view at any time.